Skip to content

 adding cream to a pot

-Add the noodles or pasta to a large pot of boiling salted water and cook for 7-8 minutes or until they are al dente or slightly less.
+Cook the noodles: I add the noodles to a large pot of boiling salted water and cook them for 7-8 minutes or until they are al dente or slightly less.

 boiling noodles

-Immediately drain them and run them under cold water until cool.
-This should only take 2 to 3 minutes.
+Cool: I drain the noodles right away and run them under cold water until they cool down, which only takes about 2 to 3 minutes.

 cooling noodles

-Transfer them to a container or plastic bag and lightly coat them in olive or avocado oil.
-Store in the refrigerator until they are ready to be used.
+Store the noodles: I transfer the cooled noodles to a container or plastic bag and lightly coat them with olive or avocado oil.
+Then I store them in the refrigerator until I am ready to add them to the soup.

 adding oil to noodles

-Add some butter to a large rondeau or Dutch oven pot over low to medium heat and cook the onions for 10 to 15 minutes or until they turn very light brown.
+Cook the onions: I add some butter to a large rondeau or Dutch oven and let it melt over low to medium heat.
+Then I gently cook the onions for about 10 to 15 minutes until they turn a very light brown.

 cooking onions

-Next, add the carrots, celery, and garlic and cook over low to medium heat for 3 to 4 minutes to soften the vegetables.
+Soften the vegetables: Next, I add the carrots, celery, and garlic to the pot and let them cook over low to medium heat for about 3 to 4 minutes until they begin to soften.

 cooking celery and carrots